gkarsay/parlatype/features.md

 Parlatype is easy to use nevertheless everything is documented in the help pages.
 You can see the [English help online](help-online/index.html).

 ## International
 The user interface is fully translatable.
-Currently the program (without help pages) is available fully or almost fully translated in English, British English, Catalan, Dutch, French, German, Indonesian, Italian, Japanese, Lithuanian and Spanish.
-It's partly translated into Portuguese, Malay, Kurdish, Serbian, Kabyle and Latvian.
+Currently the program (without help pages) is available fully or almost fully translated in English, British English, Catalan, Dutch, Finnish, French, German, Indonesian, Italian, Japanese, Lithuanian, Polish, Spanish and Swedish.
+It's partly translated into Portuguese, Malay, Kurdish, Serbian, Kabyle, Arabic and Latvian.

 Any help in translations is welcome!
 Parlatype is translated at [https://translations.launchpad.net/parlatype](https://translations.launchpad.net/parlatype).